jeremytammik/tbc/a/1896_stirrup_constraint.md

 We've grappled with different approaches for finding exterior walls for some time.
 Ultimately, settled on using the `IsExterior` API method.
-But that relies on the user to set the function parameter properly, which isn’t always easy (e.g. if it’s in a linked model).
+But that relies on the user to set the function parameter properly, which isn’t always easy (e.g., if it’s in a linked model).
 Will have to give this approach a try.

 For getting the Room Bounding elements, we use this algorithm: